Airheads (candy)

-Airheads is an American brand of the taffy candy owned by the Italian-Dutch company Perfetti Van Melle.
+Airheads is an American brand of taffy candy owned by the Italian-Dutch company Perfetti Van Melle.
 They were created on August 7, 1985, by Steve Bruner.
 Airheads are available nationwide in the United States and Canada where the candy is available in 16 different flavors.

 Company

-Perfetti Van Melle has been based in Erlanger, Kentucky since 1979; in 1982, the company started making candy-based products.
+Perfetti Van Melle USA Inc. has been based in Erlanger, Kentucky since 1979; in 1982, the company started making candy-based products.
 It is a 120,000-square-foot factory that currently has 200 employees.

 In December 2015, an explosion occurred at the factory, causing it to catch fire.
-Nobody was harmed in the explosion, but production was halted periodically.
+Nobody was harmed in the explosion, but production was halted temporarily.

 Flavors

 The candy comes individually wrapped in long colored strips, in the flavors of: